-There are two pools available to all guests at Villa Lena, as well as children’s pool and cosy hot tub.
-The main pool is located at San Michele next to the terrace restaurant and its notable for its east facing valley views, which you can take in from a sun lounge or covered seating .
-Recent renovations include a poolside bar and child’s paddling pool.
-Don’t despair if are joining us for the cooler spring and autumn months, the San Michele pool is heated and nearby is a wood fired hot tub.
-A 10-minute walk down the drive from San Michele is a secluded garden pool at Renacchi, with sun lounges, play equipment and open grass space.
+There are two outdoor pools available to all guests at Villa Lena, as well as children’s pool and cosy hot tub.
+The main pool is located beside the San Michele building, next to the terrace restaurant and is notable for its east-facing valley views, which can be enjoyed from the sun loungers or shaded seating .
+A recent renovation is the poolside bar and don’t despair if are joining us for the cooler spring and autumn months: the San Michele pool is heated as is the wood-fired hot tub.
+A 10-minute’s walk down the drive from San Michele is a secluded garden pool at the Renacchi, with sun loungers, play equipment and open grass space.
 Guests staying at the Stentino have the benefit of their own private swimming pool.

 Reception and Shop

-The San Michele Pool bar is open daily from 3pm till late, offering fresh snacks, local organic wines, artisanal beers and signature Villa Lena cocktails.
+The San Michele Pool Bar is open daily from 3pm until late, offering fresh snacks, local organic wines, artisanal beers and signature Villa Lena cocktails.
 It’s the perfect place to take it in the dramatic sunsets whilst enjoying an aperitivo.
-Post dinner DJ sets and dancing often ensue.
+Post-dinner DJ sets and dancing often ensue.
 What else could you want?

 The Secret Winter Bar opens during the cooler nights at Villa Lena.
-Discreetly concealed behind an unassuming door in Fattoria, and with a speakeasy vibe, cocktails, dancing and a wood fired stove ensure the dropping temperatures don’t numb the holiday vibe.
+Discreetly concealed behind an unassuming door in the Fattoria and with a speakeasy vibe, cocktails, dancing and a wood-fired stove ensure the dropping temperatures don’t numb the holiday vibe.
+Vin Brulé, anyone?

-A home cinema room used for film screenings and artist talks is available for guest use outside programmed events.
-With surround sound speakers, projection screen, DVD player, PlayStation 3, television and computer input available as well as a small collection of foreign films on DVD.
-Next to the screening room is another cool and calm space ideal for reading, writing or a tinkle on the piano if you’re feeling inspired.
+Our home cinema used for film screenings and artists’ talks is available for guest use outside programmed events.
+It has surround sound speakers, a projection screen, a DVD player.
+PlayStation 3, television and computer input available, as well as a small collection of foreign films on DVD.
+Next to the screening room is another laid-back, calm space ideal for reading, writing, creation of any form or a tinkle on the piano if you feel so inspired.

-On the ground floor of the villa is a room dedicated as a children’s play space with toys, drawing materials and soft furnishing.
-A bookshelf contains children’s books alongside art journals and publications featuring former residents.
-Beanbags are ideal for a post lunch siesta or to take in the ceilings fresco depicting portraits of family members of the Villa’s original owners.
+On the ground floor of the villa is a dedicated children’s playroom, equipped with toys, drawing materials and soft furnishings.
+A bookshelf is home to children’s books, alongside art journals and publications featuring former artists-in-residence.
+Beanbags are ideal for a post lunch siesta or to take in the ceiling frescoes of portraits depicting members of the original owners’ families.

-If you’re brave enough to take on the hills, mountain bikes in a variety of sizes are available at reception.
-The nearest town of Palaia is only 30 minutes downhill, at which point you can refuel on gelato before starting back up
+If you’re brave enough to take on the Tuscan hills, mountain bikes are available in a variety of sizes at reception.
+The nearest town of Palaia is only 30 minute’s downhill—at which point you can refuel on gelato before starting back up the hill.

-Committed to green energy, we installed one Tesla and one universal electric car charger on site.
+Committed to green energy, Villa Lena has installed one Tesla and one universal electric car charger on site.
 We welcome greener motor voyagers and trust you will spread the word that we are a destination for a world of greener motoring tours.